How to Do Things without Words: Modeling Semantic Drift of Emoji: Introduction

 \section{Introduction}

 Emoji have become a significant part of our informal textual communication.
-One of the major linguistic functions served by emoji\footnote{The term `emoji' refers to the set of codified pictograph (the `language'), to a specific icon (singular) and to a set of icons (plural).} is the re-introduction of physical-like gestures in textual messaging \cite{evans2017emoji,mcculloch2019because}.
+One of the major linguistic functions served by emoji\footnote{The term `emoji' refers to the set of codified pictograph (the `language'), to a specific icon (singular), and to a set of icons (plural).} is the re-introduction of physical-like gestures in textual messaging \cite{evans2017emoji,mcculloch2019because}.
 While Emoji is not a `natural language' in the typical sense, it is a linguistic phenomena that can be addressed from a (computational-) linguistic perspective.
 Moreover, the unique nature and inherent limitations of the use of emoji, provide a distinctive perspective for understanding various linguistic phenomena such as lexcicalization, gesturing, ambiguity and semantic drift.
 In this paper we focus on temporal distributional semantics of emoji.
-To the best of our knowledge, this is the first work to address semantic drift of emoji from a computational perspective.
+To the best of our knowledge, this is the first work to address semantic drift of emoji with respect to graphical variation across time and platform.

 \paragraph{The Emoji Echo-system} The Unicode Consortium started adding Emoji to the Unicode standard at 2010, assigning a code to a short description\footnote{The complete list of codes and descriptions can be found at: \href{https://unicode.org/emoji/charts/full-emoji-list.html}{https://unicode.org/emoji/charts/full-emoji-list.html}.}.
-For example, \texttt{ U+1F602} is described as \texttt{ face with tears of joy} \ignore{, \texttt{U+1F9D0} as \texttt{face with monocle}}, and the \texttt{ U+1F36A} code is simply defines as \texttt{ cookie}.
+For example, \texttt{ U+1F602} is described as \texttt{ face with tears of joy}, \texttt{ U+1F9D0} as \texttt{ face with monocle}, and the \texttt{ U+1F36A} code is simply defined as \texttt{ cookie}.
 The graphic realization of the description is left for the discretion of the designers of each specific platform.
-The graphic interpretation of \texttt{ U+1F36A}, for example, ranges from a single chocolate-chips cookie to a pair of crackers: , , and ( iOS 13.2, Twitter's Twemoji 12.2, and Samsung Touchwiz 7.1, respectively).
+For example, the graphic interpretation of the \texttt{ cookie} code (\texttt{ U+1F36A}) ranges from variations of single chocolate-chip cookie to a pair of crackers: , , and ( iOS 13.2, Twitter's Twemoji 12.2, and Samsung Touchwiz 7.1, respectively).